ihsanizwer/servchal/README.md

 6. Once done, go to the loadbalancers in Azure, select Application Gateway and copy and open the public IP on a browser.

 # Improvements / Changes for the future
 This was created with a simple use case in mind(where the traffic is generally uniform(For example B2B engagement where the customer is another business).
 Suppose we are to cater a different audience(for example B2C like an Ecommerce application), then we would have to consider using a VMSS or an AKS cluster as per the requirement.
 How the keys are used could improve a bit(Although it is already quite safe).
 We could integrate Azure pipelines with Azure Key vaults.
 I haven't had the time to name all the resources 100% to convention, so that is also something to look at.
 Using CDNs in front of the Application gateway has its benefits and should be considered.
 There needs to be an output in the pipeline with the IP address of the loadbalancer.Or DNS should also be set up.
 Also from a pipeline perspective, there needs to be a replacetoken step to read from variables and update cofig files(conf.toml for example).
-Better naming for the pipeline steps/tasks
+Better naming for the pipeline steps/tasks.
+Usage of SSL certs and only having port 443(instead of port 80) open to the internet.
+SSL termination can happen in the Application Gateway

 # How to run (Fallback method)
 This needs to be done in a semi-automated fasion if the AzureDevOps pipeline written has issues(which ideally shouldn't be the case).